huggingface/diffusers/docs/source/en/using-diffusers/sdxl.md

 ## Use a different prompt for each text-encoder

-SDXL uses two text-encoders so it is possible to pass a different prompt to each text-encoder which can [improve quality](https://github.com/huggingface/diffusers/issues/4004#issuecomment-1627764201).
-Pass your original prompt to `prompt` and the second prompt to `prompt_2` (use `negative_prompt` and `negative_prompt_2` if you're using a negative prompt):
+SDXL uses two text-encoders, so it is possible to pass a different prompt to each text-encoder, which can [improve quality](https://github.com/huggingface/diffusers/issues/4004#issuecomment-1627764201).
+Pass your original prompt to `prompt` and the second prompt to `prompt_2` (use `negative_prompt` and `negative_prompt_2` if you're using a negative prompts):

 ```py
 from diffusers import StableDiffusionXLPipeline